The temperance approach to alcohol has a long tradition.

 Alcohol is also frequently associated with crack cocaine and other illegal drugs by discussing them together.
 Often the effort is more blatant.
 A poster picturing a wine cooler warns “Don’t be fooled.
 This is a drug.”

-Stigmatizing alcohol as a “drug” inadvertently trivializes the use of illegal drugs.
+Stigmatizing alcohol as a “drug” actually trivializes the use of illegal drugs.
 This does nothing to discourage their use.
-Especially among youngsters, it creates the false impression that parents who drink in moderation are drug abusers.
-This misguided effort to equate alcohol with illicit drugs is likely to be counterproductive.
+Especially among youngsters.
+It creates the false view that parents who drink in moderation are drug abusers.
+This misguided effort to equate alcohol with illicit drugs is likely to backfire.
 It’s a temperance approach to alcohol that’s neo-prohibitionist.

 Use vs Misuse

 We need to recognize that it is not alcohol itself but rather the misuse of alcohol that is the problem.
 Most American adults drink in moderation.
 It enhances the quality of their lives with no ill effects.
 When consumed in moderation, it is associated with better health and longer life.

 Stigmatizing alcohol is actually dangerous.